 Can I get back all my cost?

-We will provide a cost declaration to the court when requesting a judgment.
-The court does not provide them and they are not required but we have found submitting them is helpful especially when multiple services or costs are incurred.
-Another reason to use our small claims services.
-We can not guarantee the court will give all cost but if explained and asked the right way we have found that almost all do allow our clients all cost spent.
+We will draft and file a cost declaration with the court when requesting a judgment; another reason to use our services!
+The court does not provide them and they are not required but we have found submitting them is helpful when trying to get costs back for our client.
+We can not guarantee the court will give all cost but we have found when we explain and ask the right way most courts do allow our clients to receive all cost spent.

 What is a Prevailing Party fee and how can I get an extra $117?

-If the subject does not respond the Court will award a $117 prevailing party fee if the fee is requested in the Judgment.
+If the subject does not respond the Court will award a $117 prevailing party fee (if the fee is requested in the Judgment).
 We will make sure it is requested.
-Or if you go to court and you win your case the judge will also award a prevailing party fee.
+Alternatively, if you go to court and win your case the judge will award a prevailing party fee.

 If I win at trial, when will I get paid?